rippedpiracy/docs/TV/Shows.md

 Their [Subreddit](https://PopCornTimeApp.reddit.com/) can be visited for more info.
 Its official site, [popcorntime.app](https://popcorntime.app) is currently down and there are various phishing results.
 **_Only use the site we linked here._**
 *<small>In the Settings, you can replace all the "API" fields with https://popcorn-time.ga/ to make the Movies appear.</small>*

-[**Seez**](https://seez.su) - A streaming webpage with a pretty UI.
-Constantly updated with Indian content.
-Has additional hosts and subtitles.

 # Downloading